 The capital is certainly one of the most popular cities in Qatar.
 Here, you will find everything from architecturally arresting skyscrapers and palm-fringed beaches to luxurious malls and the blue waters of the Gulf Sea.
 In addition, the city hosts the country’s best museums, dining, and events.
 In fact, you will be able to attend major concerts (Latin superstar Maluma just performed), run marathons like the Color Run, and catch the Qatar Open Tennis Tournament.

 If you want a little peace and quiet without straying too far from the action, Al Rayyan could be a good choice.
 Just 10km outside of Doha, this was once home to nomadic farmers.
 Nowadays, the city functions as a quiet suburb of Qatar’s capital.
-Several top-notch international universities such as Georgetown and Carnegie Mellon have Qatar campuses at the Education City in Al Rayyan.
+Several top-notch international universities in Qatar such as Georgetown and Carnegie Mellon have Qatar campuses at the Education City in Al Rayyan.
 However, the city is also known for housing the Al Wajbah Fort and an equestrian foundation that hosts the National Arabian Horse Show.

 Located on Qatar’s east coast peninsula, Umm Said is just 45km from Doha.
 The heart of the country’s industry is found in this city.
 It specializes in both oil and commercial exports and has refineries and complexes producing everything from steel and petrochemicals to fertilizers.
 Surprisingly, this industrial town also has some great beaches.
 However, this isn’t the best option for families.

 Where to live in Qatar as a family

 When deciding where to live, it is important to know what you are looking for.
 Do you need schools nearby?
 Is cost a big factor?
 Or do you want the convenience of having everything on your doorstep?
 Most expats in Qatar are based in Doha.
 For that reason, this guide will focus on that city.